Anas Sarwar: Member of Parliament (2010–2015)

 He was elected by colleagues to serve on the International Development Select Committee.
 He said that his parliamentary interests included foreign policy and international development, and that he wanted to "use his parliamentary platform to make a difference on" conflicts in Palestine and Kashmir.
-In December 2011, Sarwar was elected as deputy Leader of the Scottish Labour Party receiving 51.1% of the vote.
-In January 2013, he was awarded the politician of the year award at the British Muslim Awards.
+In December 2011, Sarwar was elected as Deputy Leader of the Scottish Labour Party receiving 51.1% of the vote.
+In January 2013, he was awarded the Politician of The Year Award at the British Muslim Awards.
 In 2013, Sarwar took a strong line in attacking both the "bedroom tax" and accused the Scottish Government of failure to mitigate its worst effects.
-During a vote on its repeal, Sarwar was in Pakistan, giving a speech to students at Hajvery University, and so was paired with a Conservative MP, cancelling out the two votes.
-He was criticised for his absence by the Scottish National Party (SNP).
+During a vote on its repeal, Sarwar was overseas in Pakistan, giving a speech to students at Hajvery University, and so was paired with a Conservative MP, cancelling out the two votes.
+He was criticised for his absence by the Scottish National Party.
 In 2014, Sarwar was criticised by SNP politicians for sending his son to Hutchesons' Grammar School, a private school and the same school that he himself attended, instead of a state school.

 From November 2014 until May 2015, Sarwar served as Shadow Minister for International Development.
-In January 2015, he was awarded the Spirit of Britain award at that year's British Muslim Awards.
+In January 2015, he was awarded the Spirit of Britain Award at that year's British Muslim Awards.

 In 2012, he was appointed to co-ordinate Scottish Labour's 2014 Scottish independence referendum campaign.
-The campaign, alongside Better Together, was ultimately successful, with Scotland voting 55% to 45% to remain in the United Kingdom.
-The leader of Scottish Labour, Johann Lamont, resigned on 25 October 2014, criticising the attitude of the UK-wide Labour Party to the Scottish party and saying that Scottish Labour needed to be more autonomous.
+The campaign, alongside Better Together, was successful, with 55% of the electorate of Scotland voting to stay in the United Kingdom.
+The Leader of the Scottish Labour Party, Johann Lamont, resigned from the position on 25 October 2014, criticising the attitude of the Labour Party as a whole to the Scottish Labour Party and saying that Scottish Labour needed to be more autonomous.
 The Guardian reported that she felt like she needed to resign after the general secretary of Scottish Labour, Ian Price, was "removed from office without her being consulted".
 Several Scottish Labour figures echoed her frustrations.
 Sarwar defended the UK-wide Labour Party, and said that Price "resigned from his position as general secretary and I think we should respect his position".
 Following the resignation of Johann Lamont on 25 October 2014, Sarwar became acting leader until the new leader, Jim Murphy, was elected.
 On 30 October, he announced his resignation as deputy leader.
-At the 2015 general election, he lost his seat to Alison Thewliss of the SNP.
-Following that election, there was only one Labour MP in Scotland.
+At the 2015 general election, Sarwar lost his seat to Alison Thewliss of the SNP.
+Following that election, in what was a historic defeat for Labour, they were left with a single seat (Edinburgh South) after half a century of political domination of Scottish seats at Westminster.